Bias as a problem in qualitative research and analysis is as old as, well, qualitative research.

 An Example of Bias in Qualitative Research

 To illustrate, let’s imagine we’ve just conducted a focus group of web users regarding a particular site.
-In one room the moderator sits in a room in front of a two-way mirror interviewing 10-12 respondents.
+In one room the moderator sits in a room in front of a two-way mirror interviewing 10-12 respondents (a totally fine qualitative research sample size).
 In the other room, behind the mirror, the clients sit and observe.

 After the group concludes, the moderator goes back to the client room for the debrief and is stunned to see the levels of perceptual distortion that are at work.